 5. Yoga teacher training experience.
 I am not good enough.
 Everyone's gonna be better than me.

 Not being ready, physically or mentally, is just a story, a narrative, and stories can change.

-A Yoga Teacher Training is a humbling experience however ‘advanced’ students think they are on arrival.
+Yoga Teacher Training is a humbling experience no matter how ‘advanced’ students think they are on arrival.
 You will be surprised at what you already know and astounded at how much you don’t yet know.